levialtringer/machine_learning_wildlife_strike_cost_estimates/README.md

 To perform the analysis and reproduce the objects presented in the paper, work through the `analysis.R` script.
 The script is annotated for ease of replication.

-Any questions can be sent to <levi.altringer@colostate.edu>.
+Questions concerning the analysis and research can be sent to <levi.altringer@colostate.edu>.